DemocracyApps/member-org/README.md

 # member-org
 Laravel application support for multiple org types, each with own users with multiple permission levels.
-Organization and OrganizationMember present an interface, while EloquentOrganization and EloquentOrganizationMember are traits that provide a full implementation when added to an Eloquent model.
+Organization and OrganizationMember present an interface, while EloquentMemberOrganization and EloquentOrganizationMember are traits that provide a full implementation when added to an Eloquent model.

 The package is quite simple.
 It's most useful when a platform must support multiple types of organizations and organization members at the same time.